Schlaimwendla/ascenta/README.md

 # 🦾👓 Ascenta – Guiding your Vision

 Welcome to **Ascenta** – a smart glasses project designed to **support blind and visually impaired people** in their daily lives.
-This is my **diploma thesis** project, powered by the **Arduino Nicla Vision board** and connected to a mobile app for seamless interaction.
+This is our **diploma thesis** project, powered by the **Arduino Nicla Vision board** and connected to a mobile app for seamless interaction.

 ---